Mimi's Organic Eats » Recipes » Cookies

 - Cane Sugar: Just like snickerdoodle cookies, the sugar I use is all organic cane sugar.
 This creates lightly sweet organic cookies!
 I also use this as part of the topping.

 - Cinnamon: My favorite cinnamon is organic Korintje cinnamon.
 This is my favorite variety as I think the flavor profile is the best.
 You can read more about cinnamon in my post Best Cinnamon to Bake With.
+We use cinnamon inside the biscotti dough and for the cinnamon-sugar topping in this snickerdoodle version.
+So using a high quality cinnamon you like is important.

 - All Purpose Flour: My favorite is Cairnspring Mills.